Adidas, Sneakers

 The big difference comes from what kind of discount you can expect.
 The UltraBoost 5x is treated like any other sneaker on Adidas’ website.
 That means there is a 20-30% off sale every holiday weekend, and if pairs sit they go on increasing discounts.
 At time of writing, I was able to find every colorway but one for $80.

 However, at least for the good colorways, Adidas often treats the UltraBoost 1 as part of their limited releases.
 They are often excluded from promo codes, and not given to as many retailers.
 Expect to pay more for the UltraBoost 1 for good colorways.
+However, it is worth noting that some of the less popular colors can go for discounts, too.

 History